tt0ast/Gendy3/README.md

 # Gendy3
-Gendy³ is a fixed media performence, combining Iannis Xenakis Gendy3 algorithm with wave-terrain sythesis.
+Gendy³ is a fixed media performence, combining Iannis Xenakis' Gendy3 algorithm with wave-terrain synthesis.

 ## Code
 - The main synthesis code is written as a jupyter notebook for easy experimentation